 step into the surreal seaside world of rottingdean bazaar

 James Theseus Buck and Luke Brooks’s label may be shaking up the London fashion scene, but they don’t work in the capital. i-D visited their studio in the seaside town they call home.

 the wild world of radical performance artist and industrial music pioneer cosey fanni tutti

 As a member of Throbbing Gristle, Cosey created industrial music, and as an artist she pushed the boundaries of public decency with performances and sex magazine works that nearly lost the ICA its funding.
 As her memoir Art Sex Music is released, i-D...

 fatima al qadiri on the importance of protest, and why we must abolish prisons and police

-Responding to the Black Lives Matter movement and the criminalisation of protest in western ‘democracies', Fatima’s latest album Brute was filled with darkness and despair.
+Responding to the Black Lives Matter movement and the criminalization of protest in western ‘democracies,' Fatima’s latest album 'Brute' was filled with darkness and despair.
 Since then, the Kuwaiti musician, visual artist and Future Brown member has...

 dream wife’s isabella podpadec on the feminist power of reading tarot cards